Ovarian cancer research

 Screening for ovarian cancer

-Two main tests are used in these screening trials
+The 2 main tests looked at in these trials are

 BRCA 1 and 2 and other genes